 - After students have completed their data collection pages, they can reflect on their work using the self-evaluation.

 - View the video Fighting Malaria One Net at a Time.
 Use the video to encourage students to consider the challenges and the importance of malaria relief efforts.

-- Use the questions at the end of the WebQuest to guide a class discussion, or ask for students' verbal or written reflections on the experience of taking the role of a Peace Corps Volunteer and addressing the issue of malaria.
+- Ask for students' verbal or written reflections on the experience of taking the role of a Peace Corps Volunteer and addressing the issue of malaria.

 Frameworks & Standards